imalooney/t3tr0s/README.md

 ## DevBlog

 __In the beginning__, we worked on the game at least once a week.
-It got p͏͌re̕tty c͇̩ͨr᷊̎͘aͤͪ̏z̒̃̃y̬ͣ̆ at the end closer to deadline, but our initial process is documented in blogs below:
+It got pretty crazy at the end closer to deadline, but our initial process is documented in blogs below:

 - [DevBlog 1](devblog/day01.md) - data, collision, rotation, drawing
 - [DevBlog 2](devblog/day02.md) - basic piece control